dtitus03/BME450-project/README.md

 - Final evaluation via ROC curve

 > **Note:**
-> The `1_layer_cnn.ipynb` file does not include the final evaluation steps (confusion matrix and classification report) due to the model's limited performance and use of a very small dataset.
+> The `1_layer_cnn.ipynb` file does not include the final evaluation steps due to the model's limited performance and use of a very small dataset.
 It was intended as an initial exploration of learning behavior on limited data.

 ## Summary